The Geospatial Science Center of Excellence (GSCE) is a joint collaboration between

 will be the use of remotely sensed data sets to study the land surface and it's modification over time.

-The GIScCE will employ the capabilities of geographic information science, namely remote sensing, geographic information systems, digital mapping, and geostatistics, to document and understand the changing earth.
+The GSCE will employ the capabilities of geographic information science, namely remote sensing, geographic information systems, digital mapping, and geostatistics, to document and understand the changing earth.
 To fully achieve this, an interdisciplinary center of study is required, one which utilizes engineering principles to efficiently and accurately process earth observation data, geographic principles to create meaningful thematic depictions of land cover and land use change, and applications which focus on the resultant effects of change on the geosphere, biosphere and hydrosphere.
-To date, 13 researchers from SDSU and EROS have been recruited to constitute the GIScCE staff of Senior Scientists.
-By serving the South Dakota, national and international communities through the teaching and research investigations of the GIScCE staff, we expect SDSU to be recognized as a global center of expertise in geographic information science studies.
+To date, 13 researchers from SDSU and EROS have been recruited to constitute the GSCE staff of Senior Scientists.
+By serving the South Dakota, national and international communities through the teaching and research investigations of the GSCE staff, we expect SDSU to be recognized as a global center of expertise in geographic information science studies.